Telepact/telepact/README.md

 ## Why not gRPC?

-gRPC APIs are highly efficient and leverages critical improvements offered by the HTTP/2 specification.
+gRPC APIs are highly efficient and leverage critical improvements offered by the HTTP/2 specification.
 They are also type-safe through generated code boundaries derived from a wholistic IDL that does not leak transport details.
 However, gRPC lacks overall accessibility due to reliance on libraries in a finite number of programming languages and expectation to generate code.
 And there are some API design limitations with gRPC, such as prohibitive rules with lists (i.e. repeated values), a lack of distinction between null and undefined, and a weak error model at the protocol layer which has prompted patching at the library level with limited coverage across the gRPC ecosystem.

 ## Why not GraphQL?